Before starting the thesis

 Contents:

-• Topic selection and delimitation: You will receive instructions how to select and limit the topic of your thesis in a working life-oriented manner.
+• Topic selection and delimitation: You will receive instructions on how to select and limit the topic of your thesis in a working life-oriented manner.

-• Phases of the process: The thesis process from the idea to the plan, implementation and reporting, is presented.
+• Phases of the process: The thesis process from the idea to the plan, implementation, and reporting is presented.

 • Guidance and support: Information will be provided on the role of supervisors, possible stakeholders, and language and communication guidance.